The forms of business organization that exist in Thailand are similar to those found in most developed countries.

 Nature of Registered Ordinary Partnership A ROP is a legal entity distinct from the partners, that is, a juristic person, and subject to juristic person (corporate) income tax.

-Taxation Registered Ordinary Partnerships pay the general corporate tax rate of 23% (for 2012) and 20% (for 2013) of net income, as opposed to progressive rates of 10%-37%, payable by natural persons and ordinary partnerships.
+Taxation Registered Ordinary Partnerships pay the general corporate tax rate of 20% (effective January 2013) of net income, as opposed to progressive rates of 10%-35%, payable by natural persons and ordinary partnerships.

 Profits distributed by a ROP are subject to taxation in the hands of the partners.
 Distributions of profits to natural persons are now subject to a withholding tax rate of 10%, but a tax credit is allowed.
 Thus, the profits of a registered ordinary partnership may be subject to two levels of taxation, but because of the tax credit allowed, most problems of double taxation have been resolved.